mct-dev/mct-dev/README.md

 ## Hi there, I'm Mike. 👋

-### I'm a husband, a golfer, and an enthusiastic reader!

 - 🖥 I'm currently working at [laurel.ai][laurel] as a Software Engineer.
 - 🔨 I like to build things that improve life and save time.
-I like to grow teams that do this, too.
+I like to grow teams and companies that do this, too.
 - 📖 I also like to read and learn about things that I don't know or haven't heard of.
-- ⚡️ Fun fact: I have 2 awesome dogs who I often take hiking 😄
+- ⚡️ Fun fact: I have a daughter and 2 dogs who I often take hiking 😄

 ### Connect with me: